lwrubel/lc-python-intro/_episodes/11-lists.md

 ~~~
 {: .error}

-*   Lists and character strings are both *collections*.

 ## Indexing beyond the end of the collection is an error.

 *   Python reports an `IndexError` if we attempt to access a value that doesn't exist.